This article is updated regularly as Oscar contenders enter theaters and streaming services.

 Emilia Pérez

-The Awards Chatter: One of the most divisive films of the year remains an awards-season juggernaut, landing eight Golden Globe nominations to go with a mind-blowing ten nominations from the folks who choose Critics Choice Awards, including Best Picture from both groups.
+The Awards Chatter: One of the most divisive films of the year turned out to be an awards-season juggernaut, landing as many Oscar nominations as Oppenheimer did last year and falling one short of tying the all-time record.
 The Jacques Audiard–directed musical-crime film’s run actually started much earlier, when it won three prizes at Cannes, including a special joint Best Actress award for stars Karla Sofía Gascón, Selena Gomez, Adriana Paz, and Zoe Saldaña.
+In the end, the controversies over Gascón’s social media history turned the Emilia Pérez into a monologue joke, despite Saldaña and the film’s songwriters going home with statues.

 How to Watch It: Netflix.